99degree/minigbm/README.md

 - gralloc.minigbm_msm.so
 ...and many...

+## Mesa integration
+Since Mesa Android Build out-of-tree, Mesa might be built without Android headers so it certainly do not support gralloc4/5 and mapper4/5 in the end.

+There is a workaround, since minigbm is compiled as service bin, gralloc4/5 library, and *gralloc0*.
+So this introduce a way Mesa linked to u_gralloc and gralloc0 api.
+Mesa can do memory mapping through gralloc0, and the gralloc0 metadata is same to gralloc4/5 mapper4/5 used within the system. so it skips the linkage of HIDL/AIDL/binder.

+In theory, this setup can get Mesa to go native without any proot or termux etc.

 ## Further work
 - There is possible to compile ndk and without vndk but not go into deep.
 - Test it with AOSP and MSM phone device is prefereable.